pauljrowland/TheRemoteRespawn/README.md

     i.e. r2server, r2server.somedomain.com and 192.168.1.101 etc
 2) *sudo service apache2 restart* to bind the new certificate.

-## Adding users
+## Replacing users
-By default - nobody will be able to run commands as they will require an API key.
+All use of the Remote Respawn will require the use of an API key.
+You can have as many keys as you wish, however they all are able to perform the same actions.
+The */var/www/keys/auth_keys* file keeps the hashed keys on each line and these can be added / removed as you please.
+Because these are hashed, there is no way to retrieve the original!
+1) SSH onto the Remote Respawn server.
+2) Enter the *uuidgen* command which will generate a key.
+Ensure you keep this safe as it won't be shown again!
+3) You then need to hash the key, so for example - if *30accec9-04bd-4aa4-ab94-ff4cde0e0c6f* was generatd, type:
+   *echo 30accec9-04bd-4aa4-ab94-ff4cde0e0c6f | sha256sum*
+4) Copy the hashed string to the clipboard (omitting any spaces and dashes), in this case:
+   *ef1c3b1479d9c5c27d8317322db11acedcd01bdcfa84e9bb60b1a77bad20a8cc*
-1) Enter *sudo nano /var/www/keys/auth_keys* to edit the keystore.
+5) Enter *sudo nano /var/www/keys/auth_keys* to edit the keystore.
-2) Generate an API key for each user.
-TIP: https://codepen.io/corenominal/pen/rxOmMJ will generate a perfectly valid key.
-3) Hash the key with SHA256.
-TIP: https://emn178.github.io/online-tools/sha256.html
-4) Add each hashed key to the auth_keys file on a new line.
+6) Add the hashed key generated in step 3/4 to the *auth_keys* file on a new line or replacing an existing key.
-5) Provide the key generated in step 2 to the end user.
+7) Press *Ctrl + X* to save and choose *Y* to confirm.
+8) Repeat steps 2 to 7 for each key you wish to generate.

 ## Use
 1) Enter the URL into the address bar as https://<IP Address> (or http).